0Ekho/ekho-digital/content/contact.md

 ---
 Email: contact_at_ekho[dot]email

-<span class="smallnote">If PGP is needed please use my personal email instead, listed further below.</span>
+<span class="smallnote">If PGP is needed please use our personal email instead, listed further below.</span>

 <br>Responses should be given in less then 24 hours, please be patient.